 The price of a new gas range varies considerably, from around $150 for a basic gas cooktop with two burners to over $2,000 for a pro-grade model with five burners.
 The price difference essentially comes down to capacity and total BTU output.

-A single person with minimal cooking needs could be satisfied with a two-burner cooktop and a small oven, but a family of four would likely appreciate a four- or five-burner model and a broiler/oven combination.
+A single person with minimal cooking needs could be satisfied with a two-burner cooktop and a small oven, but a household of four would likely appreciate a four- or five-burner model and a broiler/oven combination.
 The goal, of course, is to purchase a gas range that matches your cooking aspirations and needs.

 A gas range’s heat output is commonly measured in British Thermal Units, or BTUs.
 The higher the BTU rating, the more heat generated by the gas burner.
 You’ll often see different BTU ratings for different elements on the same range.